shyawnkarim/f5-azure-arm-templates-v2/examples/README.md

     #### Module Types:
       - **Network**: Use this template to create a reference network stack.
 This template creates virtual networks, subnets, and network security groups.
       - **Application**: Use this template to deploy an example application.
 This template creates a generic application, based on the f5-demo-app container, for demonstrating live traffic through the BIG-IP.
 You can specify a different container or application to use when deploying the example template.
-      - **Disaggregation/Ingress** (DAG): Use these templates to create resources required to get or distribute traffic to the BIG-IP instance(s).
+      - **Disaggregation/Ingress** (DAG): Use this template to create resources required to get or distribute traffic to the BIG-IP instance(s).
 For example: Azure Public IP Addresses, internal/external Load Balancers, and accompanying resources such as load balancing rules, NAT rules, and probes.
-      - **Access**: Use these templates to create a Identity and Access related resources required for the solution.
+      - **Access**: Use this template to create a Identity and Access related resources required for the solution.
 These templates create an Azure Managed User Identity, KeyVault, and secret that can be referenced in the F5 BIG-IP Runtime Init configuration file.
 The secret can store sensitive information such as the BIG-IP password, BIG-IQ password, or Azure service principal access key for use in service discovery.
-      - **Function**: Use these templates to create an Azure function, hosting plan, and other resources required to automatically revoke a BIG-IP license assignment from BIG-IQ when the capacity of the Virtual Machine Scale Set is reduced due to deallocation of a BIG-IP instance.
+      - **Function**: Use this template to create an Azure function, hosting plan, and other resources required to automatically revoke a BIG-IP license assignment from BIG-IQ when the capacity of the Virtual Machine Scale Set is reduced due to deallocation of a BIG-IP instance.
       - **BIG-IP**: Use these templates to create the BIG-IP Virtual Machine instance(s).
 For example, a standalone VM or a Virtual Machine Scale Set.
-The BIG-IP modules can be used independently from the linked stack examples here (ex. in an "existing-stack").<br><br> In the Autoscale example, the required Autoscale Settings and Application Insights resources are also created.
+In the Autoscale example, the required Autoscale Settings and Application Insights resources are also created.
+The BIG-IP modules can be used independently from the linked stack examples here (ex. in an "existing-stack").
+The BIG-IP's configuration, now defined in a single convenient yaml-based [F5 BIG-IP Runtime Init](https://github.com/f5devcentral/f5-bigip-runtime-init) configuration file, leverages [F5 Automation Tool Chain](https://www.f5.com/pdf/products/automation-toolchain-overview.pdf) declarations which are easier to author, validate and maintain as code.

+The guiding principal of composing modules was grouping related resources that fell into different administrative domains and facilitating re-usability without degrading into one-to-one resource mappings.
+For example, if the team deploying BIG-IP doesn't have permission to create IAM roles, they can point a security team to the ACCESS module section for an example of the minimal permissions needed.
+If customizing, users may certainly choose to decompose or recomposes even further into simpler single templates.
+For example, depending on what resource creation permissions users have, that same team may want to instead create a single dependencies module of resources they do have permissions for, found in various dependency modules like DAG and FUNCTION, and just reference the existing role the security team provided, security group the network provided, etc. Or if ALL the dependencies are pre-provided, a user can potentially even use the BIG-IP module by itself.
+See customizing section [below](#cloud-configuration).

 ## Usage

 Navigate to the parent solution template directory:

 Examples:
+* quickstart
 * autoscale/payg
 * autoscale/bigiq

+First see individual README's for pre-reqs.

 To launch the parent template, either
 1. Click the blue "Deploy to Azure" button and fill in the parameters in Azure's Portal